phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 The BIOS itself only cares for the boot signature field.
 If it finds a disk with a boot signature equal to `0xaa55`, it directly passes control to the bootloader code stored at the beginning of the disk.
 This bootloader is then responsible for multiple things:

 - **Loading the kernel from disk:** The bootloader has to determine the location of the kernel image on the disk and load it into memory.
 - **Initializing the CPU:** As noted above, all `x86_64` CPUs start up in a 16-bit [real mode] to be compatible with older operating systems.
-So in order to run current 64-bit operating systems, the bootloader needsn to switch the CPU from the 16-bit [real mode] first to the 32-bit [protected mode], and then to the 64-bit [long mode], where 64-bit registers and the complete main memory are available.
+So in order to run current 64-bit operating systems, the bootloader needsn to switch the CPU from the 16-bit [real mode] first to the 32-bit [protected mode], and then to the 64-bit [long mode], where all CPU registers and the complete main memory are available.
-- **Querying system information:** The third job of the bootloader is to query certain information (such as a memory map) from the BIOS and pass it to the OS kernel.
-This for example includes information about the available main memory and graphical output devices.
+- **Querying system information:** The third job of the bootloader is to query certain information from the BIOS and pass it to the OS kernel.
+This, for example, includes information about the available main memory and graphical output devices.
 - **Setting up an execution environment:** Kernels are typically stored as normal executable files (e.g. in the [ELF] or [PE] format), which require some loading procedure.
 This includes setting up a [call stack] and a [page table].

 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format